Sunday, November 25, 2007

 Second Place (tied): Evolution, Jeffrey Appling

-Second Place (tied): Fruit
+Second Place (tied): Fruit, Tricia Lachowiec

 Mary Darwall, First Place

-Pendants/Necklaces
+Pendants/Necklaces (above)

 Eleven turquoise cabochons, turquoise beads, freshwater pearls, glass seed beads, beading cloth, nylon thread, 49-strand wire, 14K closure, leather backing.
 Hand needle woven, bead appliqué, freeform peyote, branching stitches.
 18".